-I dabbled in other coin denominations: nickels, dimes and quarters as well as half dollars and silver dollars.
-I loved checking the dates on all the coins that passed through my hands everyday.
-It was a bucket list kind of day when as an adult I visited the US Mint in Washington DC.
-Like I said, you either have this type of behavior inside of you or you do not.
-Here is a photo of a set of mint coins from the year I was born.
-I purchased within the past few years on eBay, just because!
+I dabbled in other coin denominations: nickels, dimes, and quarters as well as half dollars and silver dollars.
+I loved checking the dates on all the coins that passed through my hands every day.
+It was a bucket list kind of day when as an adult I visited the US Mint

-The stamps, coins and baseball cards are typical things for a lot of collectors, but I have more specific and unusual collections as well.
-Check back tomorrow and I will divulge what those collections include!
+The stamps, coins, and baseball cards are typical things for a lot of collectors, but I have more specific and unusual collections as well.
+My pin collection is displayed in wooden framed cases with glass tops.

 What do you collect?
 I’d love to hear from you!